dancingCamel/WHO-Mortality-Data-API/README.md

 ### Mortality Data - adjusted for population
 Endpoints related to the WHO Mortality Database with all mortalities adjusted for population (per 100,000) - also known as ASDR per 100,000.
 All other factors are the same as for the mortality data detailed above.

-NOTE: Some cause of death ICD-10 codes listed in the mortality database do not appear in any official ICD-10 documentation, specifically related to the W.. and Y.. cause of death codes.
+NOTE: Some cause of death ICD-10 codes listed in the mortality database do not appear in any official ICD documentation, specifically related to the W.. and Y.. cause of death codes.
 I have contacted the WHO for clarification on this issue.
 NOTE: In some cases there is population data but no mortality data, or vice versa.
 In these situations the data point is removed so as to avoid confusion due to mixing of age-specific and absolute data.

 #### Find All Population Adjusted Mortality Entries Matching Set of Single Search Variables: